Got a comment, correction, or candidate suggestion?We’re researching a lot — if you spot something off, please tell us.

 Are they kind, approachable, and accountable to neighbors — not lobbyists?
 Do they build bridges across disagreements instead of deepening them?
 Can they work with people they don’t always agree with to get things done for South Dakota?

-The Four-Step Review
+The Three-Step Review

 1. Voting record.
 For incumbents, every public vote on a bill affecting the five principles is pulled from the SD Legislative Research Council or the relevant clerk’s record.
 For challengers, prior public-service votes (school board, city council, county commission) are reviewed the same way.